fUS1ONd/MyCVWEBsite/README.md

 docker-compose -f docker-compose.prod.yml up -d --build
 ```

-Ensure you have configured `backend/config/production.yaml` and set the necessary environment variables in `.env` (domain, database credentials, etc.).
+Ensure you have configured backend/config/production.yaml (for application secrets) and set the necessary environment variables in .env (for infrastructure settings like domain and initial database credentials).

 ## Useful Commands